 Helping out in fundraising is important too, in order to keep our free therapeutic horse riding program serving our beneficiaries each day free.
 Events include Race Day, Charity Carnival, Road shows and more!

 Volunteer roles include but are not limited to:

-- Assisting in the therapy sessions as a side walker, horse leader or coordinator
+- Assisting in the sessions as a side walker, horse leader or coordinator

-- Helping out with barn work like stable maintenance which include; clearing & mark up a stable for our therapy horses, scrubbing out horse resting mat & corridor, grounds keeping and so on (Typically for one-time group volunteering)
+- Helping out with barn work like stable maintenance which include; clearing & muck up a stable for our therapy horses, scrubbing out horse resting mats & corridor, grounds keeping and so on (Typically for one-time group volunteering)

 - Fundraising, marketing, events, photography, administrative work, videography, and the list really goes on!

 Group VolunteeringRDA welcomes volunteer groups of (Up to 20 pax) to come in and work on not just fundraising and awareness projects but also facility improvement projects and clean up tasks which range from helping around the horse stable to clearing up our pasture, painting our fences, or even equipment building for games in the sessions!

 Please reach out to us to find out which opportunities are currently available.
 Volunteering your time at RDA Singapore not only allows us to maintain and improve our facilities, but also serves as a great opportunity for your group to bond through the experience of teamwork, problem solving, and, of course, working on a fun project for a great cause!

 At present, group volunteering opportunities are available monthly on a weekday afternoon (3 - 5 pm) for a group sizes up to 20 pax.